dw-0/kiauh/README.md

   - scurve-shaping
   - scurve-smoothing
   - moonraker
+  - dev-moonraker
 - Toggle auto-create backups before updating
 - Toggle OctoPrint Service (usefull when using DWC2/Mainsail and Octoprint at the same time)

-tbc ...
+- Set up reverse proxy for Mainsail/OctoPrint tbc ...

 ## What this script can't do:

 - Updating OctoPrint -> Use OctoPrint for updating!
 - Setting up webcam related stuff:

-  - If you want to use a webcam in either case (DWC2/Mainsail/Octoprint) you have to install the dependencies and configurations yourself.
-I can't test this stuff sufficient enough due to me not using a webcam and therefore it's just too much work for me.
+  - If you want to use a webcam you have to install the dependencies and configurations yourself.
+I can't test this stuff sufficient enough due to me not having/using a webcam and therefore it's just too much work for me to set up an installation script which works, at best, with the first try.

-  There are install instructions (at least in case of Octoprint) available:
+  There are install instructions (at least in case of OctoPrint) available:
   [Setting up OctoPrint on a Raspberry Pi running Raspbian](https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian/2337)
   (look for "Optional: Webcam")